HelixVita/FelixVita-Proxyshop-Plugins/README.md

 You must always pick one of these values.
 If you write something else or misspell them (for example 'True' instead of 'true'), then Proxyshop will fail.

-However there are three exceptions to this rule.
+However there are four exceptions to this rule.

 ### Exception 1: Art Position Memory